close

 10 most popular spring destinations to visit in Switzerland

 For many people, the arrival of spring presents an ideal time to leave work or school behind and go on a minibreak somewhere in Switzerland.
-If you aren’t sure where you should go this springtime, here are the top 10 destinations to visit in Switzerland, according to people living in the country!
+If you aren’t sure where you should go this springtime, here are the top 10 destinations to visit in Switzerland, as chosen by locals!

 Most popular Swiss destinations during spring and Easter

 The coming of warm weather gives locals, expats and tourists alike the opportunity to visit some of Switzerland’s most beautiful cities, cantons and historical sites.
-According to an analysis by Booking.com, here is where the residents of Switzerland like to visit in the spring, in the country they call home.
+For new arrivals and long-term residents craving a short break away, here are the 10 places that residents of Switzerland like to visit most in the spring:

 1. Lugano

-According to the study, Lugano is by far the most popular destination for locals during the spring.
+Based on visitor numbers, Lugano is by far the most popular Swiss destination for locals to visit in the spring - and it's easy to see why!
 Canton Ticino has been a prime holiday destination for the Swiss for many decades, thanks to its comparatively warm climate near the border with Italy.

 Churchyard in the hills above Lugano, Switzerland